 If your Android continues to overheat after trying the above solutions, then using an app to solve the problem can be your next best bet.
 The Play Store has a number of apps that can be helpful in resolving overheating problems in different ways.
 There are apps that help you identify other apps that may be sapping the battery of your phone and making the CPU work way harder than it should.
 Then there are apps that can help in efficient use of the battery ensuring that the battery does not overheat.
 Some of the apps that you may find helpful are:

 Greenify – It helps your phone run more efficiently by hibernating apps that you don’t use at the moment.
-It also stops apps from sapping the battery of the phone and also ensures that the phone’s CPU is not put to unwanted work because of apps which are running in the background for no reason.
+It also stops apps from sapping the battery of the phone and also ensures that the phone’s CPU is not put to unwanted work because of apps that are running in the background for no reason.
 It has an extremely low CPU and battery consumption which makes it a decent app for overheating problems.

 Coolify – Another app that is very efficient in keeping your phone’s temperature in control is Coolify.
 It uses root permissions to work effectively, so this app is good only for users who are comfortable with providing root access to an app on their phone.